MicroStrategy/rest-api-docs/docs/common-workflows/improve-performance-by-working-with-partial-resources/improve-performance-by-working-with-partial-resources.md

 ---
-title: Improve Performance by Working with Partial Resources
+title: Improve performance by working with partial resources
 description: While API endpoints define full response models, you may only need a subset of the available data.
 You can ask the server to only send the fields you need and get a partial response instead.
 This helps improve performance, since extra resources are not devoted transferring, parsing, and storing unnecessary fields.
 ---